tsangiotis/tsangiotis.github.io/_posts/2020-06-29-email-gripes.md

 ---

 After a week I can say I like my workflow better.

+Before dismissing HEy, keep in mind that it is a new product and many people love it.
+Expect it to grow into a practical alternative.
 I urge you to try HEY if you can.
-It is a new take on email and I believe it is worth exploring.
+I believe its new take on email is worth exploring.
 It helped me reconsider how I deal with email.

-If though you like open standards and traditional powerful email that works use [this link](https://ref.fm/u24239032) to try Fastmail.
+If though you like open standards and traditional powerful email use [this link](https://ref.fm/u24239032) to try Fastmail.
 [Using it will give you 10% off your first year](https://ref.fm/u24239032) and will clip some cents from my bill.